FofightFong/All_In_One/special_effects/tutorial_doc/houdini_doc/primary_node.md

 [Boolean]()----Combines two polygonal objects with boolean operators, or finds the intersection lines between two polygonal objects.

+[Bound]()----Creates a bounding box, sphere, or rectangle for the input geometry.

 [Box]()----Creates a cube or six-sided rectangular box.

 [Circle]()----Creates open or closed arcs, circles and ellipses.